Don Bennett (politician)

-Born in Fresno, California, Bennett went to San Jose State University and the University of Maryland.
+Born in Fresno, California, Bennett attended San Jose State University and the University of Maryland.
 He served in the United States Army and retired as a lieutenant colonel.
 Bennett lived in Fairbanks, Alaska and was a businessman.
 He served in the Alaska House of Representatives from 1977 to 1979 and was a Republican.
 Bennett then served in the Alaska Senate from 1979 until his death.
 Bennett was president of the senate.
 Bennett died at Fairbanks Memorial Hospital in Fairbanks, Alaska after suffering a heart attack.